Sponsored link

 A lot of ground is covered here, connecting the raves to the acid house era in the United Kingdom, the local gay party circuit, the online community built by young Internet site Hyperreal (1992-2004), psychedelics, early techies, and the network of independent record stores that supplied DJs with the hottest vinyl 12-inch records from here and beyond.
 The inclusion of Galen from another groundbreaking rave crew, Sunset Sound System, which is still going strong, represents how this homegrown culture still thrives through his party community, which has thrown annual events all over Northern California.

-A lot of the old and grainy photos and video footage is made more visually compelling by being cleverly framed with collages of flyers or enhanced with 3D technology so that the viewer can dive right into, say, a photo from Bonny Doon Beach in Santa Cruz, site of Wicked’s Full Moon raves, seminal events in the scene’s formation.
+A lot of the old and grainy photos and video footage is made more visually compelling by being cleverly framed with collages of flyers or enhanced with 3D technology so that the viewer can dive right into, say, a photo from Bonny Doon Beach in Santa Cruz, site of Wicked’s Full Moon raves, seminal events in the scene’s formation from a crew that is also still going strong.
 And the many original interviews all have their own interesting locations or backdrops, inside old party warehouses or outdoor hot spots.

 The documentary perhaps inevitably skews male in terms of talking heads, all of whom have valuable insight to contribute.
 But several prominent women who helped throw and inspire the scene are interviewed, including Toon Town promoter Diana Jacobs, who describes early technological advances at her parties; and Sharon Virtue, of A Rave Called Sharon, a party named for how much her DJ and event-producing friends loved watching her dance.